 - Achieving a goal that all students have the knowledge and appreciation of contemporary and traditional First Nations, Métis, and Inuit cultures, histories, and perspectives

 Education is a priority in improving lifelong opportunities for Indigenous/Aboriginal children and youth.
 Acting on this priority the Ministry of Education has identified Indigenous/Aboriginal Education as a way to address two primary challenges:

 - improve student achievement

 - to close the gaps between Indigenous/Aboriginal and non‐Indigenous/Aboriginal students in the areas of literacy, retention of students in school, graduation rates and advancement to post‐secondary studies.

 The Halton District School Board looks forward to the upward trend of Indigenous/Aboriginal students and families choosing to voluntarily and confidentially self-identify their children.
-With this information the Board can implement culturally responsive student success initiatives that best serve the needs of our Aboriginal students.
+With this information the Board can implement culturally responsive student success initiatives that best serve the needs of indigenous students in our Board.